polkafoundry/redkite-help-center/docs/guides/guide_staking.md

 :::warning NOTE
-1. There is no withdrawal delay time for linear rate pool with Linear Rate pool with lock-up term (3 months, 6 months, 1 year)
+1. There is no withdrawal delay time for Linear Rate pool with lock-up term (3 months, 6 months, 1 year).

 2. When it reaches the expiry date, you should unstake tokens since both of the unstaked amount and the staking rewards you have earned up to the expiry date will be transferred to your wallet address.
 Meanwhile, if you choose to claim rewards (by clicking the **Claim Token** button), only the staking rewards will be transferred to your wallet address.